Ericsson/paf/README.md

 Both the Pathfinder server and the client shared library are memory and CPU resource efficient and designed specifically to allow embedded use (as well as use in the cloud).
-The C shared library is ~6 kLOC, and the Python server ~2 kLOC.

 Pathfinder has a single concern - service discovery - and no other functionality.
 It does imply or impose any consumer-producer